Undergraduate Research & Creative Activity

 The Undergraduate Research & Creative Activity Conference (URCA) is a premier annual event at The University of Alabama that provides undergraduates an opportunity to highlight their research or creative activity.
 The Culverhouse College of Business is proud of its undergraduate students’ achievements in research and their participation in URCA.
 In 2019, 30 Culverhouse Students presented their research results at the URCA.

-- Elle Batchev
+- Elise Batchev

 - Cassandra Horkan

 - Colton Lapp

 - Hannah Marlow, Linsey Medlin, David Ford, Natalie Vaughn

 - Michael O'Grady